 - Contact Walt Catlett, Outreach and Education Director, at email@example.com to discuss options and resources.

-- Reach out directly to one of our IPS.
-Find their contact information below.
+- Reach out directly to Kelly Powell, TTAP IPS.
+Find her contact information below.